 Men under 50 living in Singapore and Malaya were required to continue in their jobs, providing tin and rubber for the European War and maintaining infrastructure.
 They were required to join the fighting forces of the Malayan and Singapore Volunteers.
 They were not permitted to leave Singapore or Malaya without a permit.
 [This process took time and is described in Jock Brodie’s recollections which can be read here] .

 After only some seventy days since the Japanese had landed at Kota Baru in Northern Malaya, they had fought their way down the Malay Peninsula and attacked Singapore on 8 February 1942.
 Women and children, earlier reluctant to leave, were now clamoring to board the flotilla of vessels commandeered to take them away.

-Elderly men, government personnel, sailors from the bombed and sunk British warships, the Repulse and Prince of Wales and other soldiers en route to fight in Batavia also gathered on the dock to embark.
+Elderly men, government personnel, sailors from the bombed and sunk British warships, The Repulse and Prince of Wales and other soldiers en route to fight in Batavia also assembled on the docks to embark.

 Many of the civilian men pushed their motor cars off the edge of the wharf, watching them sink slowly into the sea.
 Thus submerged, the cars could not be used by the invaders and might also prevent larger Japanese ships from docking at the harbour.